 Seattle’s Chinatown-International District (CID) is more than a Chinatown—there’s no one dominant culture there.
-While the area started as Chinatown in the 1800s, today it’s a mishmash of many cultures, especially Asian, coming together to create something awesome and often delicious.
+While the area started as Chinatown during the 1800s, today it’s a mishmash of many cultures, especially Asian, coming together to create something awesome and often delicious.
 The restaurants in this district are many and worth exploring.

 Any day of the year, this unique Seattle neighborhood is an excellent place to go out to eat, visit a museum, or duck into a shop—the stores in the International District range from the huge Japanese grocery store, Uwajimaya, to smaller specialty stores.
 While the area is not always a bustling place and might be quiet if you stop by on an average afternoon, make no mistake because this neighborhood knows how to throw a good party and is worth keeping an eye on for events.

 Like most Seattle neighborhoods, Chinatown-International District has all kinds of shops and stores.
-You’ll find small herb shops, a few galleries, as well as some really stand out shopping opportunities.
-If you only go to one store in the area, go to Uwajimaya.
-It’s huge.
-It’s filled with amazing groceries and ready-to-eat foods.
+You’ll find small herb shops, a few galleries, as well as some really standout shopping opportunities.
+If you only go to one store in the area, seek out Uwajimaya.
+It’s huge and it's filled with amazing groceries and ready-to-eat foods.
 You’ll find sushi, Japanese snacks, raw ingredients, imported goods and more.
-You’ll also find a food court with everything from Hawaiian to Chinese to Korean to Japanese food on the menu.
+There is also a food court with everything from Hawaiian to Chinese to Korean to Japanese food on the menu.
 Whether you're grocery shopping or looking for a place to eat, Uwajimaya has got you covered.

 Also located within this large store, Kinokuniya is a Japanese bookstore stocked with not only manga, anime, and plushies galore, but also amazing Japanese school and office supplies, toys, collector items, and random goodies.

 Learn About Asian Culture